TiBeN/15khz-arcade-pkg/doc/15khz-package-documentation.md

 $ loginctl seat-status seat-1
 ```

-A seat must at least have a graphic device attached.
-If the seat does not
+A seat must have at least a graphic card device attached to be enabled.
+If
-appears, something is wrong with the commands above.
+the seat does not appears, something is wrong with the commands above.

 Now, you have to identify the others devices you want to attach to your
 seat.
 It is usually easy because devices names are given.
-For example, i
+For example, if i
-want to attach my Logitech keyboard to seat-1:
+want to attach my Logitech keyboard to seat-1, i search for this on the output

-Extract of ```$ loginctl seat-status seat0```
+of ```$ loginctl seat-status seat0```:
 ```
 │   ├─/sys/devices/pci0000:00/0000:00:1a.0/usb1/1-1/1-1.2/1-1.2:1.0/0003:046D:C31C.0004/input/input8
 │   │ input:input8 "Logitech USB Keyboard"
 ```

+and a attach it to the `seat-1`:

 ```
 $ loginctl seat-status /sys/devices/pci0000:00/0000:00:1a.0/usb1/1-1/1-1.2/1-1.2:1.0/0003:046D:C31C.0004/input/input8
 ```

 Repeat this operation for all the devices you want to attach.
 Once done, reboot your computer.
-I should see two distincts user sessions.
+You should see two distincts user sessions on
+each monitors.

 For more information about multiseat, please refer to
 [systemd](https://www.freedesktop.org/wiki/Software/systemd/multiseat/)